 “We did not have enough time to train people from scratch,” Maurelli says.
 “But we could train people with the right skill set to run our protocols.”
 The group contacted colleagues and asked for recommendations for lab personnel with very specific skills and training.

 Julia Gibson, lab manager for the Lednicky lab, and Meer Alam, a graduate student in UF professor Afsar Ali’s lab, both are with the department of environmental and global health in the College of Public Health and Health Professions.
 Here, they discuss workflow and protocols for the new high-capacity COVID-19 testing lab.

 Within a few days, the coalition of volunteers grew from an initial core of three to 15.

 “But we had to also weigh that processing these tests was a potentially exhausting work schedule, and that this could go on indefinitely,” Maurelli added.
 “We structured it in shifts, and then recruited backups for each shift member so that no one would have to work when fatigued.”

-Meanwhile, the lab supplies and equipment were delivered to the EPI building and Gibson found herself negotiating for space.
-One researcher with an active project underway volunteered to give up coveted bench space adjacent to the facility’s flex labs, which feature negative pressure and biosafety cabinets.
+Meanwhile, more lab supplies and equipment were delivered to the EPI building and Gibson found herself negotiating for space.
+One researcher with an active project underway volunteered to give up coveted bench space adjacent to the facility’s flex labs, which feature negative air pressure and biosafety cabinets.
 This meant that the new high-capacity lab activities could be condensed to one building floor.
 The sacrifice was key to making the new lab’s workflow efficient, Gibson says.